saylesss88/nix-book/src/Nix_Flakes_Explained_4.md

 [this](https://nixos.wiki/wiki/flakes#Installing_flakes) to get flakes on your system.

+For the Nix Flake man page type `man nix3 flake` and for a specific feature, type something like `man nix3 flake-lock`.

 Flakes replace stateful channels (which cause much confusion among novices) and introduce a more intuitive and consistent CLI, making them a perfect opportunity to start using Nix. -- Alexander Bantyev
 [Practical Nix Flakes](https://serokell.io/blog/practical-nix-flakes)

 The "state" being remembered and updated by channels is the specific revision of the Nixpkgs repository that your local Nix installation considers "current" for a given channel.
 When this state changes on your machine, your builds diverge from others whose machines have a different, independently updated channel state.

 Channels are also constantly updated on the remote servers.
 So, "nixos-unstable" today refers to a different set of packages and versions than "nixos-unstable" did yesterday or will tomorrow.

 Flakes solve this by making the exact revision of `nixpkgs` (and other dependencies) an explicit input within your `flake.nix` file, pinned in the `flake.lock`.
 This means the state is explicitly defined in the configuration itself, not implicitly managed by a global system setting.

 Evaluation time is notoriously slow on NixOS, the problem was that in the past Nix evaluation wasn't hermetic preventing effective evaluation caching.
 A `.nix` file can import other Nix files or by looking them up in the Nix search path (`$NIX_PATH`).
 This causes a cached result to be inconsistent unless every file is perfectly kept track of.
 Flakes solve this problem by ensuring fully hermetic evaluation.

 "Hermetic" means that the output of an evaluation (the derivation itself) depends _only_ on the explicit inputs provided, not on anything external like